unframework/article-modular-front-end/src/starting-point.md

 var obj = new MyObjectType();
 ```

 It's... rustic?
 But it works and is universally recognized.
-The underscore prefix notation for private members is grating to some, but again in many circles it has been accepted as a signal of intent, so we'll stick with it.
+The underscore prefix notation for private members is grating to some programmers, but again in many circles it has been accepted as a signal of intent, so we'll stick with it.

-Class inheritance is something we just won't even touch - it is my belief that JS explicitly forces a preference for composition over inheritance, so we will get by with that just fine.
+Class inheritance is something we just won't even touch - it is the author's belief that JS explicitly forces a preference for composition over inheritance, so we will get by with that just fine.

+Of course, many production frameworks won't have us doing things this way.
+There are good reasons sometimes, although not always.
+But one way or another we can always *map the OOP concept* onto the framework-specific building blocks.
+This is still our lingua franca for understanding the underlying strategies of framework writers.